Culture and identity

 Though embracing some Western trappings, many Palauans identify with their traditional culture.
 Dances with slow fluid movement accompanied by chants are used to tell stories.

 Life expectancy for the total population is 69 years of age, with men averaging 66 years and women 72 years.
 Palau’s health statistics are very good compared to other Pacific Island countries.
-Infant mortality is 12 per 1,000 live births and only one maternal death was reported in 2009.
+Infant mortality is 12 per 1,000 live births.
 Palau’s health system is largely funded by donations from the USA.

 Religion and beliefs